 Fingerspitzengefühl, or “fingertip feeling”, is a German term that means “an intuitive grasp of complex situations that experienced leaders possess”.
 Indeed, this goes beyond having situational awareness based on timely information gathering.
 In this case, a person or organization’s situational awareness is enhanced by expertise, experience, and continuous learning.

 For example, this is exemplified by a seasoned CEO who, after years in the industry, can anticipate market shifts before they occur.
 Hence, this allows the company to pivot and innovate ahead of the curve.
 The CEO’s deep understanding of market dynamics and consumer behavior comes not just from data but from a well-honed instinct developed through experience.
-For more discussion on our human awareness, see Unvarnished Facts’ article.
-Our Consciousness: Revealing Examples On The Aware Mind Making Decisions.
+For a more detailed discussion of Fingerspitzengefühl, see my article, Our Consciousness: Revealing Examples On The Aware Mind Making Decisions.
+The Fingerspitzengefühl Way: Its Intuitive Situational Awareness For Businesses That Will Exploit Digital Tech

 “know when to hold ‘em, know when to fold ‘em, and know when to walk away.”